GioF71/java-playground/README.md

 ## Usage

-Because these are currently all Junits, we can execute by running the following:
+Because this project is currently all made of JUnits, we can execute them by running the following command:

 ```code
 mvn clean compile test